 All programs must have policies for duty hours that at a minimum meet the ACGME’s institutional and program requirements.
 Programs must monitor in-house and from-home duty hours on an ongoing basis in a way that provides accurate data.
-The Duty Hour Subcommittee has establish reporting requirements.
+The Duty Hour Subcommittee has established reporting requirements.
 Each monitoring period must be 4 weeks in length, not a moving average or extrapolated from a shorter length of time.
-With GMEC oversight, the DIO and the Chair of the GMEC Duty Hour Subcommittee will review program data resulting from internal reviews, annual administrative processing sessions, random audits and other times as determined by the DIO, the GMEC or by the Duty Hour Subcommittee of the GMEC.
+With GMEC oversight, the DIO and the Chair of the GMEC Duty Hour Subcommittee will review program data resulting from internal reviews, annual administrative processing sessions, random audits and other times as determined by the DIO, the GMEC or by the Duty Hour Sub-committee of the GMEC.
 If a program has received approval from the ACGME to extend the 80-hour rule, if the program received a duty hour citation or if an internal review reveals a duty hour issue, then these training programs must send reports to the sub-committee at a minimum of every other month.

 Program Directors must monitor call-from-home duty hours in terms of frequency and characteristics to assure that residents and fellows are following basic guidelines established by the ACGME.

-Program Directors must provide information to residents, fellows, and faculty members regarding effects of loss of sleep and chronic fatigue.
-Currently, the GMEC recommends the using SAFER program available on the GME Website, the Dinges presentation found at the ACGME website, and askng faculty members of Emory University School of Medicine who have expertise in this area.
+Program Directors must provide information to residents, fellows and faculty members regarding effects of loss of sleep and chronic fatigue.
+Currently, the GMEC recommends using the SAFER program available on the GME Website- and asking faculty members of Emory University School of Medicine who have expertise in this area.